Administrative Support: Janice Wooldridge-Ware (502) 852-1169 or Tassie Deppert (502) 852-8235

 The importance of understanding the basic causes and mechanisms of disease (etiology and pathogenesis) and the pathophysiology (how disease alters function) of specific diseases cannot be overstated.
 Using the knowledge base provided in this course, the student should be able to collect information about a sick patient from a variety of sources and should be able to integrate/analyze this information in a way that facilitates patient care and ultimately the relief of suffering.

-To view the learning objectives, handouts, powerpoints, syllabus, grades and all pertinent information regarding the course, please use Blackboard.
+To view the learning objectives, handouts, powerpoints, syllabus, grades and all pertinent information regarding the course, please use and Blackboard.